mwrouse/customhtmlpages/README.md

 This module allows you to create custom pages by writing the HTML yourself.
 You can even use Smarty!!

+> **WARNING**
+>
+> This module is not for beginners!
+>
+> You should to be experienced with HTML/CSS and PHP to use this module as it can break your store for users

+&nbsp;

 ## `$page` Object
 In your custom pages you will have access to the `$page` object which will give you information about the page and child pages.